RolldeoDev/Rolldeo/docs/randomTableSpecV1.md

 #### 8.9.1 Purpose

 Capture-aware shared variables solve the problem of needing multiple independent "instances" from the same table.
-For example, when generating two NPCs (a hero and an enemy), each needs their own race and corresponding race-specific name table:
+For example, when generating two NPCs (a hero and an enemy), each needs their own race and corresponding race-specific name:

 ```json
 {